Northern Leasing Systems Lawsuit Update 2021

 - Complaints & Service: Golden Eagle has received more than 700 public complaints.

-- BBB Rating: Golden Eagle has no rating with the Better Business Bureau and has received 1 complaint in the last 3 years.
+- BBB Rating: Golden Eagle has no rating with the Better Business Bureau.

 - Sales & Marketing: Golden Eagle allows independent sales agents to package its equipment leases with other merchant accounts and has received an extremely high number of merchant complaints about its sales practices.